2DGD-F0TH/2DGD_F0TH/chapters/016_Developing_Game_Mechanics.md

 In some games bombs may be also used to destroy small enemies and damage bigger ones.
 The screen clearing move can happen in many ways: the most common is just making the bullets disappear, but other games prefer turning the "destroyed bullets" into small collectibles that can give the player points.

+### Clearing bullets on pattern changes

+Some bullet hell games feature multi-phase bosses, where the boss changes attack strategy, and thus their bullet pattern and speed, at certain points of the fight (usually when reaching a certain amount of health left).
+This may create some issues to the player, since the new bullets may cover all "escape routes" willingly left by the previous bullets, thus making it impossible to not die.

+A simple and effective strategy is clearing the screen of the enemy bullets automatically when the boss changes phase (sometimes transforming the bullets into collectibles for score), this will allow for a quick breather to the player, as well as a somewhat smooth transition to the new phase.

 ### Some examples

 There are games that make the most of the "bullet hell" mechanics to give player more challenge, or risk/reward choice.